victorcroisfelt/dec-fast-iterative-receivers/README.md

 # Decentralized Design of Fast Iterative Receivers for Massive MIMO with Spatial Non-Stationarities
 This is a research-oriented code package that is primarily intended to allow readers to replicate the results of the article mentioned below and also encourage and accelerate further research on this topic:

+V. Croisfelt, T. Abrão, A. Amiri, E. de Carvalho and P. Popovski, ["Decentralized Design of Fast Iterative Receivers for Massive MIMO with Spatial Non-Stationarities,"](https://ieeexplore.ieee.org/document/9723315) 2021 55th Asilomar Conference on Signals, Systems, and Computers, Pacific Grove, CA, USA, 2021, pp. 1242-1249, doi: 10.1109/IEEECONF53345.2021.9723315.

+A pre-print is available on:

 Victor Croisfelt, Taufik Abrão, Abolfazl Amiri, Elisabeth de Carvalho, and Petar Popovski, “Decentralized Design of Fast Iterative Receivers for Massive MIMO with Spatial Non-Stationarities.
 Available on: https://arxiv.org/abs/2107.11349.

 I hope this content helps in your reaseach and contributes to building the precepts behind open science.
 Remarkably, in order to boost the idea of open science and further drive the evolution of science, I also motivate you to share your published results to the public.